Out of Africa: Caring for African Violets (Saintpaulia)

 Propagation

 Each leaf has the potential to produce a new plant.
 It is not hard to do.
-Recently, a friend accidently pulled a leaf off a healthy plant, and with my encouragement she placed it in small 2 inch pot with potting soil.
+Recently, a friend accidentally pulled a leaf off a healthy plant.
+I persuaded her not to throw it away.
+With my encouragement, she placed it in small 2 inch pot with potting soil.
 The office desk where it was placed faced a bright window.
 New shoots peeked out by the end of the month.

-Some people prefer to place the stem of a leaf in water until it shows healthy roots, and then place it in soil.
-When choosing a leaf, make sure to take a new unblemished cutting, as you will have a greater chance of success.
+Some people prefer to place the stem of a leaf in water until it shows healthy roots.
+It can then be placed in soil.
+When choosing a leaf, make sure to take a new unblemished cutting. you will have a greater chance of success.

 African Violet Chimera Flowers